Icon/Navigation/Chevron/Left Back to search

 • Note: Private water supply from lake which is filtered and regularly checked and approved by the local authorities

-• Note: Please ensure dogs are kept on a lead and are supervised at all times when outside
+• Note: Please ensure your dog is kept on a lead and is supervised at all times when outside

 • Note: Due to the nature and Grade II* listing of the property there are non-standard eco toilet systems installed